A man went missing from a Carnival cruise ship in the Gulf of Mexico. What happened next might well be a 'Thanksgiving miracle' – KION546

 At around 2 p.m., a final check-in request was issued, he said.

-Passengers were told the arrival time to their port of call in Cozumel, Mexico, would be delayed, Anderson said, but no official announcement went out about what had happened.
+Passengers were told the arrival time to their port of call in Cozumel, Mexico, would be delayed, Anderson said.
+His wife, Whitney Gaines, said one of the ship’s pools was drained, but the couple said still no official announcement went out about what had happened.

 “Carnival Valor retraced its route to support the search and rescue,” Lupoli explained.